artsy/eigen/HACKS.md

 adding this dependency at this time because it is unnecessary and we do not use react-native-push-notification on iOS.
 Also, we do not want unnecessary conflicts between our native push notification implementation and @react-native-community/push-notification-ios's.

-## `@storybook/client-api` patch-package

-#### When can we remove this:

-Once storybook is upgraded to a version that does not use the removed `Cancellable` from `lodash` in that file.

-#### Explanation/Context:

-We get an error like here, and that is the solution. https://github.com/DefinitelyTyped/DefinitelyTyped/issues/47166#issuecomment-685738545

 # `PropsStore` pass functions as props inside navigate() on iOS

 #### When can we remove this: